Want to Know What an Employee Buyout Is?

 Buyouts are not easy decisions for a company or its employees.
 They are often offered when there is a critical need to reduce operating expenses and in hopes of avoiding or reducing layoffs.
 Unfortunately, when too few employees accept the buyout offer, employers are often forced to lay off employees anyway.

 Sometimes, the employees laid off are people who chose not to accept buyouts.
-This contingency should be clear when the buyouts are offered so employees know that a layoff is possible.
+This contingency should be made clear to employees when the buyouts are offered so employees know that a layoff is possible.
 That, too, can factor into buyout decisions.